 In practice, maintaining clear lines of communication might look like putting together a transition plan that details the status of your current projects, or working with your manager to strategize how to share the news of your departure.
 As you and your manager come up with a plan, consider what you want and need from these wrap-up conversations.
-One idea is to use them as an opportunity to ask your colleagues, when appropriate, for their personal email addresses.
+One idea is to use them as an opportunity to ask colleagues, when appropriate, for their personal email addresses.
 If follow-up comes less naturally to you, proactively schedule a future (virtual) coffee check-in before you depart.

-If you’ve already left your organization and are focused on maintaining relationships, try sending a simple message to former colleagues—ask them how they’re doing and don’t be bashful about sharing an update on where you are, too.
+If you’ve already left your organization and are focused on maintaining relationships, try sending a simple message to former colleagues asking how they’re doing (and don’t be bashful about sharing an update on where you are, too).

 3. Set reasonable boundaries

-Just as it can be helpful to set boundaries for yourself when starting a new job, it is equally—if not more—important to set them after you have left an organization.
+Just as it can be helpful to set boundaries when starting a new job, it is equally—if not more—important to set them after you have left an organization.

-For many, a job can feel like so much more.
-Perhaps the organization where you work is a place where you’ve built lasting friendships.
-When you leave an organization, these dynamics may shift.
-And right now, this shift may feel even more significant.
+For many of us, a job can feel like so much more.
+Perhaps the organization where you work is a place where you’ve built lasting friendships, and when you leave, these dynamics may shift.